8’ x 4’ x 2’

-I have asked Robb Davis, the Director of Cultural Engagement at The Center in New York City to join me in a collaborative effort with 'Rise', and to write a description of what it means to him.
-This powerful piece is on display there at this time and Robb is also a talented Writer, Producer and Artist, who 'gets it'.
+I asked Robb Davis, the Director of Cultural Engagement at The LGBT Center in New York City to join me in a collaborative effort with 'Rise', and to write a description of what it means to him.
+This powerful piece was on display there at the time and Robb is a talented Writer, Producer and Artist, who 'gets it'.
 I am damn proud to call him my friend.
 You can read his powerful words below and more about Robb here: http://robbleighdavis.com/

 "This latest work from V.L. serves as a reminder that we're not all free, until everyone is free.